micahmura21/music-jump/README.md

 After, use the `create(X_POS, Y_POS, 'NAME_OF_ASSET')` method on add.group() and set this equal to `ground`.

-You will need to anchor this.ground to the setting, how would you do this?
+You will need to anchor ground to the setting, how would you do this?

 The ground look so short!
 So use a method to extend its length!